 The following members of staff work within the Iberian and Latin American Studies section in the School of Modern Languages.

 Senior Lecturer in Hispanic Studies

 Professor Jens R Hentschke

-Prof. of Latin American History and Politics, Habil., FRHistS - Deputy Head of School, Director for PG Research, DP Dir. for Spanish, Portuguese and Latin American Studies, Chair of the Standing Conference for LAS in the UK, Past President of British SLAS
+Prof. of Latin American History and Politics, Dr. phil., Habil., FRHistS - Deputy Head of School, Dir. for PG Research, DP Dir. for Spanish, Portuguese and Latin American Studies, Chair of the Standing Conference for LAS in the UK, Past President of SLAS

 Telephone: +44 (0) 191 208 8710